Professor David Banister

 David Banister receiving award

-Prof. Banister has advised on appointments and promotions for International Chairs in the USA, Canada, Israel, Netherlands, Finland and Australia, as well as at various institutions in the UK, including: Newcastle, Leeds, Loughborough, Aberdeen, Liverpool, Bristol and London.
+David has also advised on appointments and promotions for International Chairs in the USA, Canada, Israel, Netherlands, Finland and Australia, as well as at various institutions in the UK, including: Newcastle, Leeds, Loughborough, Aberdeen, Liverpool, Bristol and London.

 David Banister delivers distinguished lecture in Hong Kong